 1. The Southern New England Heritage Forest woodland assessment project, led by The Last Green Valley in partnership with Audubon Connecticut and numerous regional organizations.
 Connecticut application period closed.

 2. The Landscape-scale Forest Restoration Grant for Land Trusts, led by Audubon Connecticut with funding from the U.S. Forest Service.
-Application deadline April 30, 2019.
+Application period extended: Applications for 2019 and 2020 seasons will be accepted till June 30, 2019.

 For questions and more information about our Forest for Birds program and assessment opportunities, please contact Eileen Fielding, Audubon Sharon Center Director and Connecticut Team Leader for Eastern Forests, at firstname.lastname@example.org or 860-364-0520.